 For baby number two, you totally forgot to take pictures to mark the pregnancy milestones.
 Even when you did remember, you were looking frumpy and had forgotten to wear your makeup and posh maternity clothes.
 This time you weren’t as enthusiastic about photos and had no desire to share these on social media.
 Not that you do not feel excited about the incumbent member of the family – it’s just that you have been there, done that with the whole Facebook thing.

-For baby number one, you started buying clothes as soon as you got the positive pregnancy test.
-All clothes were carefully selected, color coordinated and disinfected.
-Clothes were stripped from the baby and washed as soon as something spilt on them.
+For baby number one, you started buying clothes as soon as you got a positive pregnancy test.
+All clothes were carefully selected, color-coordinated and disinfected.
+Clothes were stripped from the baby and washed as soon as something spilled on them.

 With baby number one, were shopping for pregnancy slimming pants and matching colorful maternity tops right from the first trimester.
 You made sure that no hair was out of place and with your lipstick and pregnancy glow, you were the envy of all your female colleagues.

 The second time around, you grab anything that will fit your bulging tummy.
 In some pseudo-ethnic wardrobe renaissance you now frequently sport Matronly African Kaftans.
 Lately, your Mum’s flowing Kitenges and Boubous you would not previously have been caught dead in are now your staples.
 But nothing beats Hubby’s manly XL T-shirts and stretchy jogging pants.
 These are your absolute favorites.
 Most of the time you will have your hair in clunky braids, accessorized with a scarf or hairband to cover the fact that they needed to get re-done like two months ago.